 An Inbox of Opportunity: How & Why to Create Killer Newsletters: As a blogger, it’s essential to grow and nurture a list of email subscribers.
 This ebook communicates the importance of growing your email list, and provides hands on training on how to create and deliver valuable newsletter content to your subscribers.

 What the Tech?
 A Guide to Ease Your Technical Blogging Frustrations: Dealing with technical issues is a daily challenge in the blogging world.
-This ebook is quickly becoming my Go To resource for troubleshooting technical issues with my blog.
+This ebook/master course is quickly becoming my Go To resource for troubleshooting technical issues with my blog.
 In addition to the eBook-only option, you can gain access to a library of helpful videos and a Facebook community via the master-level package.

 The Ultimate Photography Book for Bloggers: Like most bloggers, my photography skills are a constant work in progress.
 I’m always looking for photography education/training that can help to bring my skills to the next level.
 This ebook provides photography training specifically for bloggers.
 If you opt for the higher level package, you’ll gain access to a valuable video training series, a set of Adobe Lightroom presets, and a Facebook community.